walnutown/CodingInTheDeep/KnowledgeBase/myNotes.md

   * use wrapper class
 * debug: how to debug in recursion code? (due to recursive calls, it's difficult to track variable values using breakpoint.
 Breakpoint works well in sequence logic)
   * a good way is to print out states in each level.
-  * try to use the case with a recursive tree with small depth
+  * try to use the case with a recursive tree of small depth